caretaker-labs/react-script/README.md

 ## Server Usage

 ScriptProvider takes an `injectScript` function, and calls it with whatever scripts are rendered in your app.
-The scripts passed to that function take this form:
+The parameter passed to that function takes this form:
 ```javascript
 {
   onLoad?: string,